Machine learning emulation of precipitation from km-scale UK regional climate simulations using a diffusion model: Open Research Section

+The data for training and evaluating the models is available on Zenodo \cite{addison2025cpmgemdataset}.
+Trained model weights and samples from ML models are also available on Zenodo \cite{addison2025cpmgemmodelsandsamples}.
+The code for this work is available on GitHub in 3 repositories and snapshots have been deposited on Zenodo: for processing the data \cite{addison2025cpmgemdatacode}; for training and sampling from the ML models \cite{addison2025cpmgemcode}; and for evaluating the models \cite{addison2025cpmgemevalcode}.
+In particular, the implementation of emulators (including full configuration) is developed on Github: \url{https://github.com/henryaddison/mlde}, which is a fork of \url{https://github.com/yang-song/score_sde_pytorch} \cite{song2021sbgmsde}.
+The version used for this manuscript is maintained in the v0.2-paper branch, which includes the v0.2.2 tag, the latest commit used by the manuscript.
+The configuration of our final CPMGEM emulator can be found in \texttt{ukcp\_local\_pr\_12em\_cncsnpp\_continuous.py}.

-\textbf{Funding:} HA was supported by the UKRI Centre for Doctoral Training in Interactive Artificial Intelligence under Grant EP/S022937/1.
+\acknowledgments HA was supported by the UKRI Centre for Doctoral Training in Interactive Artificial Intelligence under Grant EP/S022937/1.
 EJK was supported by the Met Office Hadley Centre Climate Programme funded by DSIT under Grant GA01101.
 PAGW was supported by a Natural Environment Research Council Independent Research Fellowship (grant no. NE/S014713/1).
 We would like to thank Dr Stewart for compute resources used in the project, along with Bristol's ACRC for maintaining the cluster.
+We also thank the editor and reviewers, whose suggestions helped to improve the quality of this work.

 \textbf{Author contributions:} \begin{itemize} \item Conceptualization: HA, EJK, LA, PAGW \item Data curation: HA \item Formal Analysis: HA, LA, PAGW \item Methodology: HA, EJK, SR, LA, PAGW \item Investigation: HA, LA, PAGW \item Visualization: HA, LA, PAGW \item Resources: LA, PAGW \item Software: HA \item Supervision: EJK, SR, LA, PAGW \item Writing—original draft: HA, PAGW \item Writing—review \& editing: HA, EJK, SR, LA, PAGW \end{itemize}